youssefesmail6/youssefesmail6/README.md

 - 👨‍💻  constantly learning new technologies to improve my skills.
 - 💬 **Ask me about**:
 - 🎯My experience with :
-   C++,javascripts,typescript,Nodejs and MongoDb or related to Backend Concepts.
+   python,javascripts,typescript,Nodejs and MongoDb or related to Backend Concepts.

 ---
 ## Education 📚